solana-foundation/developer-content/docs/toolkit/test-suite/rust-tests.md

 title: Rust Testing Framework for Solana
 sidebarSortOrder: 7
 sidebarLabel: Rust Tests
+seoTitle: "How to test Solana Programs with Rust"
-description: "How to write tests for solana programs in rust with litesvm"
+description: "How to write tests for Solana programs in Rust with litesvm"
 keywords:
   - solana rust tests
   - solana litesvm